StaticYolt/C-Archives/README.md

 Q&A → Experiment → Verified Experiment → Jupyter Notebook

 Thanks for reading and I hope this platform helps on your coding adventure!

+## Standard
+C version is c17 and compiler is gcc -std=c11

+Not Standard is everything else